hesto2/Modern-Mirror/readme.md

 ### Simple Route Example
 - Start the server with `modern-mirror`
 - Place a file titled `test.json` in the `~/modern-mirror-routes/` directory or whatever directory you specified with `-d`/`--route-directory`
-- Make any kind of request (Magic Mirror doesn't care if it is a GET, POST, PUT, etc.) to `localhost:3000/test`
+- Make any kind of request (Modern Mirror doesn't care if it is a GET, POST, PUT, etc.) to `localhost:3000/test`
 - The response should be the contents of the `test.json` file you created earlier

 ### Nested Route Example